FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-switch-application.md

 - **The server egg is replaced.** The egg defines the startup script, the Docker image your server runs inside, and the configuration variables available on your Settings page.
 All of these are swapped out for the new application's versions.
 - **Your files remain on disk.** Falix does not automatically delete your existing files when you switch.
 They will still be sitting in your File Manager afterward.
 However, the new application will likely ignore them entirely since they belong to a different piece of software.
 - **The server may need to be reinstalled.** Depending on the application, the new egg's installation script may need to run in order to download the correct server software.
 If prompted, follow the on-screen instructions.
+- **Some settings are preserved automatically.** Your timezone and memory configuration carry over to the new application, so you do not need to reconfigure those after switching.

 {: .info}
 > If you switch back to your original application later, your old files should still be there (assuming you have not deleted them).
 This means you can often pick up right where you left off, though it is always safest to restore from a backup rather than relying on leftover files.